 Leighton Park says it’s ‘selective but not highly selective’ and I definitely didn’t feel that pressure cooker element.
-Yes there’s an entrance exam to ensure pupils will cope with the required academic standards, but the interview carries weight.
-It also boasts a superb learning support via the Individual Learning Centre for students with specific learning difficulties needing up to one hour a week of support.
+Yes, there’s an entrance exam to ensure pupils will cope with the work, but the interview carries weight.
+It also boasts superb learning support via the Individual Learning Centre..

-Class sizes are small no more than 20 and just 7 in 6th Form, so as you would expect the results are very good.
-More than 50% of the kids gained 7-9 (A*-A) grades at GCSE.
-This year the school has seen considerable success in the STEM subjects with 92% of Physics students, 72% of chemistry students and 83% of maths students awarded 7-9 grades.
-Design Technology is hot too with an impressive 75% of students getting the highest grades.
+Class sizes are small.
+No more than 20 and just seven in 6th Form.
+As you would expect, the results are excellent, with considerable success in the STEM subjects – 92% of physics, 72% of chemistry and 83% of maths students were awarded 7-9 (A*-A) grades in 2018.

 There are a number of Quaker practices which the school partakes in, including the morning ‘Collect’ where staff and students gather in the hall to have quiet time and reflect, or where a person can have ‘Ministry’ where they stand up and speak without being interrupted.
 It’s a powerful idea, especially for a particularly shy or awkward child – how wonderful to simply have the right to be heard.
 Note to self: embrace Quakerism at home?!

 Students and staff all call each other by their first names and this approachability permeates throughout the whole school, there’s no ‘them and us’ – just a lot of R.E.S.P.E.C.T.
-If a child breaks the rules (nobody’s perfect), it would result in a lot more discussion than at other schools, rather than automatically resorting to heavy-handed punishments.
-A robust PSCHE programme gives students a lot of support to make the right choices, giving them a sense of maturity.
+If a child breaks the rules (nobody’s perfect), the PSCHE programme gives students a lot of support to make the right choices, giving them a sense of maturity.
 Expectations are clear and discipline is robust.
 At first glance, it can almost seem hidden, but it is in fact quietly iron clad.

 They don’t wear a uniform, either.
 There’s a dress code and a school sweater, but the look is smart business attire – conservatively embracing individuality but parents will appreciate the affordability factor.

 There are some lovely quirks within the grounds a lovely orchard with bee hives and a seating area under the trees made up of a circle of logs for outside lessons.
-There’s also about 10 acres of fields and meadows in the immediate vicinity of the school buildings and boarding houses where children can roam free, with a strictly enforced signing in and out system in all the boarding houses.
+There’s also about 10 acres of fields and meadows in the immediate vicinity of the school buildings and boarding houses where children can roam free, with a strictly enforced signing in and out system.
 Let’s not forget the Peace Pole, made from a fallen oak tree, it was commissioned to mark the school’s 125th anniversary.